abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 LinkedIn's OAuth is supported for authentication.

 ### LinkedIn Application
-Create your LinkedIn Application and set credentials for LinkedIn Authentification API in the section
+Create your LinkedIn Application and set credentials for the LinkedIn authentication API:

 ```json
  'linkedin': {